 Disambiguation is the engine's process of picking the right entity when a name could mean several things, and it is where most brand confusion starts.
 "Apple" is a fruit and a computer company.
 "Jaguar" is a cat, a car, and an NFL team.
 The engine resolves these constantly, using context and the strength of each candidate entity.

-Building Your Brand's Entity Home: Schema, sameAs and Structured Data
+Building Your Brand's Entity Home: Schema, sameAs, and Structured Data

 Your entity home is the one page engines should treat as the canonical source of truth about your brand, usually your homepage or an About page.
 Everything else points back to it.
 Getting that page right is the most direct thing you control in entity SEO.

 Start with Organization schema markup.
 Structured data states your brand's facts in a format machines parse without guessing: legal name, logo, founding date, founders, location, contact points.
 Use the most specific type that fits, so a software company should reach for a more precise subtype rather than the bare Organization if one applies.
 This is the machine-readable version of the plain-language facts you already publish.
+The implementation mechanics, which types to ship, the code patterns, and how to verify the markup actually reaches AI crawlers, are covered in our guide to schema markup for AI search.

 The field that does the most work is sameAs.
 The schema.org sameAs property takes URLs that point to your brand's authoritative profiles: your Wikipedia or Wikidata page, your LinkedIn company page, your Crunchbase listing, your verified social accounts.
 Each link is you telling the engine, in its own language, "these all refer to the same entity as this page."
 It is the connective tissue that ties your entity home to the wider web of corroboration engines already trust.